samjohnson729/CTF-Writeups/Mr Robot.md

 Wow, that's along list, let's start working our way down.
 The first interesting file I found was `/license`, which contains some text that looks like bas64 at the bottom of the file.
 Sure enough, after decoding the base64 we found a username/password combination!

 The next interesting file I found was `/robots.txt`, which references two different files: `fsocity.dic` and `key-1-of-3.txt`.
-These contains a username/password list, and our first key!
+These contain a username/password list, and our first key!

 We also found from our web server enumeration many standard directories for a wordpress site.
 Let's try the credientials we found previously on the login page: `/wp-login`.

-# 2.5 (Alternate Method) Hydra
+# 2.5 (Alternate Method) Brute Force

 Although you can find the Wordpress credentials in the `/license` file, I also found an alternate way that uses the `fsocity.dic` file that was provided: brute force.

-I noticed while exploring the login page at `/wp-login` that the error message specifically stated that my username was incorrect.
-This makes a username:password combination much easier to brute force because we can do them one at a time instead of having to guess both correct at the same time.
+I noticed while exploring the login page at `/wp-login` that the error message specifically stated that the username I provided was incorrect.
+This makes a username/password combination much easier to brute force because we can do them one at a time instead of having to guess both correctly at the same time.
 I'll use `hydra` to brute force the username.

 ```
 $ hydra -L fsocity.dic -p password <ip-address> http-post-form "/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log+In&redirect_to=http%3A%2F%2F10.10.41.14%2Fwp-admin%2F&testcookie=1:F=Invalid username" -v